JKLeckr/Archipelago-cuphead/README.md

 This apworld is currently in alpha.
 While it is even better than it ever was since early development, there are still insidious issues lurking about and there still incomplete and/or missing features.
 If you are wanting to use this for the Ultimate Experience, then you will surely be disappointed!
 Use at your own risk!

 ## How to use
+_**NOTE:** This APWorld requires **Archipelago 0.6.7** or newer to work.
+If there are issues, make sure there aren't existing Cuphead APWorlds installed that are conflicting with the new version._

 Download the copy of the APWorld from the [releases](https://github.com/JKLeckr/Archipelago-cuphead/releases) page.
 Either:
 - Double click on the APWorld to automatically install it through the Archipelago Launcher (this only works on Windows, or on certain Linux setups).
 - Install the apworld using the Archipelago Launcher directly.
 - Copy the APWorld to the `custom_worlds` folder in the Archipelago installation folder.

-_**NOTE:** If there are issues, make sure there aren't existing Cuphead APWorlds installed that are conflicting with the new version._